alitahir6001/hello_liferay/README.md

   - Able to simulate what a potential visitor to the site would see across various devices

 Obviously, as a complete beginner to Liferay there are learning opportunities and challenges abound.
-Once things started to click though, I started to figure out how the flow of data was traveling and did some things
+Once I started to figure out how the flow of data was traveling things started to click a little more.
+A lot of this was just pure trial and error, where I broke a lot of projects/workspaces and created new ones to restart the process.
+Understanding the folder structure was critical to that data flow, as was realizing that I needed to have gradle build --> deploy the project before I could add it to my DXP task.